Q. What are inmate accounts?

 Q. How do I make a deposit in an inmate account?

-To make a deposit in an inmate’s account, go to the front lobby of the Clackamas County Jail (2206 Kaen Road, Oregon City, OR 97045).
-The jail will accept deposits between the hours of 7 a.m. to 11 p.m., 7 days a week, 365 days a year, barring unforeseen emergencies.
+Utilize the Telmate Kiosk: To make a deposit in an inmate’s account, go to the front lobby of the Clackamas County Jail (2206 Kaen Road, Oregon City, OR 97045). [ map ] The jail will accept deposits between the hours of 7 a.m. to 11 p.m., 7 days a week, 365 days a year, barring unforeseen emergencies.
 The Telmate Kiosk accepts cash or credit/debit cards.

 The Clackamas County Jail is located at 2206 Kaen Road, Oregon City, OR 97045. [ map ]